Rhode Island College: Academics

-Academic programs at Rhode Island College are divided into five colleges: the Faculty of Arts and Sciences, the Feinstein School of Education and Human Development, the School of Management, the School of Nursing, and the School of Social Work.
+Academic programs at Rhode Island College are divided into five colleges: the Faculty of Arts and Sciences, the Feinstein School of Education and Human Development, the School of Business, the School of Nursing, and the School of Social Work.
 These schools offer more than 90 undergraduate and 30 graduate programs for students.
 Rhode Island College is accredited by the New England Commission of Higher Education.
 Among the five colleges, individual departments have received additional accreditation from the following associations: Council on Social Work Education, National Association of Schools of Art and Design, National Association of Schools of Music, National Association of State Directors of Teacher Education and Certification, National Council for Accreditation of Teacher Education, and the Commission on Collegiate Nursing Education.
 Forbes magazine ranked the college 618th.

 Student life

 Enrollment is predominantly from Rhode Island, Massachusetts and Connecticut.
-67% of students are female.
+Of the students, 67% are female.

 The school's newspaper, The Anchor, has been running since 1928 as an independent, student-run publication.
 Its radio station is 90.7 WXIN Rhode Island College Radio.

 Student activities and clubs on campus are governed and funded by Student Community Government, Inc., a semi-autonomous organization financed by the college's student activity fee, consisting of an executive board, parliament, and several committees.
 Student Parliament consists of 34 student positions and a number of by-lawed positions.
 Those positions include seats taken by administrators, faculty, staff and alumni.
 All student representatives of Student Parliament represent a constituency whose concerns they are supposed to represent throughout the academic year.

 The James P. Adams Library is the main library.
 Students, faculty, staff, and the community have access to a wide variety of knowledge resources including electronic reference resources, e-books, databases, audiovisual materials, and special collections.
 The library is also the academic, social, and intellectual center of the campus, hosting a variety of lectures, exhibits and performances to the benefit of the campus community.

 RIC has six residence halls which house 1,194 undergraduate students.
 Penfield Hall, a new $30 million, energy efficient, LEED-certified residence hall opened in 2007.
 The 125000 ft2 building expanded the institution's existing housing capacity by 44%.

 The Unity Center is non-denominational with many religions, ethnic groups, and academic concentrations represented.